What is a Septic Tank?

 The purpose of a septic tank is to treat waste water from your property.

 Traditionally it was a large rectangular box made of brick, stone or concrete.
 They are now normally a bottle-shaped plastic tank.
 They work like a simple waste water treatment works.
-The treated waste water drains from the septic tank’s outlet pipe to a drainage field.
+The treated waste water drains from the tank’s outlet pipe to a drainage field.

 The septic tank holds wastewater from the property and allows solid debris to settle at the bottom of the tank (the sludge layer).
 Lighter waste rises to the top to form the scum layer.
 Between the two layers lies clarified liquid.
 This flows into an outlet pipe and is gradually dissipated through a drainage field.
-Bacteria in the septic tank naturally break down organic waste matter and slow the build-up of the sludge layer.
+Bacteria in the tank naturally break down organic waste matter and slow the build-up of the sludge layer.

 The cost for septic tank repair in Lincolnshire is often covered by the existing insurance policies.
 We can advise you if this may be the case and handle the claim and rectification works if necessary.
 For this cover to apply it is not necessary to have separate drainage and plumbing insurance policies.